-Early in my UX career, one of the first programs I learned to create wireframes in was Omnigraffle.
+Early in my UX career, Omnigraffle was one of the first programs I learned to create wireframes.
 At first, Omnigraffle can seem really intimidating because there is just so much you could do with it.
 Don’t get discouraged.
-I promise, you can learn it quickly.
+I promise you can learn it quickly.

 When I was just starting out in my career, one of my first bosses told me:

 Know your tool.
 Know your tool as well as you can.
 Know your tool as fast as you can.

 Honestly, there are a lot of features that I’ve just never tried to use in Omnigraffle and in a lot of other software I use.

 But over the past 10 years, I’ve learned a few helpful Omnigraffle tips and tricks when it comes to wireframing.